anujyadav2244/frontend-project/counter/README.md

 # Counter Application

-A simple counter app built with HTML, CSS, and React.
+A simple counter app built with HTML, CSS, and JS.
 Users can increment or decrement the counter value with buttons.

 ## Features